cosmos/cosmos/README.md

-The Lightning Network is a proposed message relay network operating at a layer above the Bitcoin blockchain, enabling many orders of magnitude improvement in transaction throughput by moving the majority of transactions outside of the consensus ledger into so-called "payment channels".
-This is made possible (with great difficulty) by the Bitcoin scripting language, which enables parties to enter into stateful contracts where the state can be updated by sharing digital signatures, and contracts can be closed by finally publishing evidence onto the blockchain, a mechanism first popularized by cross-chain atomic swaps.
-By openning payment channels with many parties, participants in the Lightning Network can become focal points for routing the payments of others, leading to a fully connected payment channel network, at the cost of capital being tied up on payment channels.
+The Lightning Network is a proposed message relay network operating at a layer above the Bitcoin blockchain, enabling many orders of magnitude improvement in transaction throughput by moving the majority of transactions outside of the consensus ledger into so-called "payment channels". <!-- lightning network exists beyond bitcoin -->
+Which enables parties to
+enter into stateful contracts where the state can be updated by sharing digital signatures, and contracts can be closed by finally publishing evidence onto the blockchain, a mechanism first popularized by cross-chain atomic swaps.
+By openning payment channels with many parties, participants in the Lightning Network can become focal points for routing the payments, and contracts of others, leading to a fully connected channel network, at the cost of capital being tied up on payment channels.
+This cost can be completely removed by making it into a useful proof of work.
+Like the [lightning consensus protocol](https://github.com/BumblebeeBat/FlyingFox/blob/master/docs/lightning_consensus.md)

-While the Lightning Network can also easily extend across multiple independent blockchains to allow for the transfer of _value_ via an exchange market, it cannot be used to assymetrically transfer _tokens_ from one blockchain to another.
-The main benefit of the GnuClear network described here is to enable such direct token transfers.
-That said, we expect payment channels and the Lightning Network to become widely adopted along with our token transfer mechanism, for cost-saving and privacy reasons.
+The Lightning Network can also easily extend across multiple independent blockchains to allow for the transfer of value via an exchange market, _and_ it's state-channels can be used to assymetrically transfer _tokens_ from one blockchain to another, and to extend a single smart contract over multiple blockchains.

+We expect payment channels and the
+Lightning Network to become widely adopted, for cost-saving and privacy reasons.

 #### Segregated Witness